1. How to fix the deal – about contracts

 We provide one laundry machine per floor.
 Using the laundry machine requires € 0,50 coins (at least 2 coins).
 Each coin supplies the machine with electricity for 50 minutes.
 Choose your laundry program on the washing machine accordingly, since the laundry will be stuck in the machine if the electricity is shut off while the program isn’t finished yet.
 Since the water of Graz is very rich in minerals, always add one water softener tab (which will be provided by the dorm) per load, to extend the machines life and reduce the amount of detergent required for your washload.

-Using the electric drying machine is free.
-Cleaning the wool filter of the drying machine before and after using it is mandatory.
+Using the electric dryer is free.
+Cleaning the dryer’s wool filter before and after using it is mandatory.
 It takes 15 seconds and will speed up the efficiency of the machine.
-If you don’t know how to clean the wool filter, a staff member will show you how to do it.
+If you don’t know how to clean it, a staff member will show you how to.
+Drying laundry in the room by hanging it up using a conventional drying rack isn’t prohibited, but we want to point out that this would humidify the room, necessating higher frequented room ventilation.
+Significantly increased humidity increases the risk of mold, so we advise to simply use the electric dryer.

 10. Winter season: heating and air management

 If you are not used to living in a country that has cold winters, you might learn a thing or two about heating and air management.
 Heating is included in the rent.
 Our heating system is controlled automatically, which allows for temperature regulation according to your wishes.
 You can decide on the schedules regarding temperature over time and day of week.
 A staff member will adjust the timetable according to your wishes.
 After that, you don’t have to bother anymore and only get in touch with management if you want your settings to be changed or adjusted.
-For instance, most people decide to cool the room a little bit during the night to improve sleep quality and also when they go to the university for saving energy.
+For instance, most people decide to cool the room a little bit during the night to improve sleep quality.
 Also, if you open the window, the heating will be turned off automatically and turnen on again as soon as the window is closed.

-Also, if you plan on leaving for a longer period of time, the staff can activate the “vacation mode” to turn the heating off for that period of time and having it automatically reactivate before you come back to ready the room for you.
+If you plan on leaving for a few days or weeks, the staff can activate the “vacation mode” to turn the heating off for that period and have it automatically reactivate a few hours before you come back to ready the room for you.

-In the cold season, we recommend fresh air exchange by fully opening the window for at least 5 minutes a time for maximal comfort.
-It should be done before going to bed, after waking up and whenever there are steamy things in the room (maybe food or hot drinks).
+In the cold season, we recommend regular fresh air exchange by fully opening the window for a few minutes for maximal comfort.
+It should be done before going to bed, after waking up and whenever the room is steamy (e.g. due to food or hot drinks).
 The importance of airing rises with the number of people present in the room, but even with only one person, it would be good to let in fresh air every four to five hours.
+Also, you should take a break now and then anyway.
 Humid, used up air is not only bad for your health and wellbeing, but also increases the risk of mold – a topic to be aware of in a cold country such as Austria in the winter.

 If you notice mold anyway, inform one of our staff members immediately.
 The sooner we can get rid of it, the easier it is.
-(Don’t try to just wipe it away yourself, it has to be treated and killed off with a special substance first.)
+(Don’t try to just wipe it away yourself, or you will spread its spores.
+It has to be treated and killed off with a special substance first.)

 11. Internet connection